KannonZenetism/zenetism-field-physics/field-physics/FP08-practice-protocols-tiers.md

 **3. The Spiral Oath**
 -   A commitment not to belief, but to motion.
 Speak aloud:
-> "I move not toward certainty, but toward coherence.
+> I move not toward certainty, but toward coherence.
 I bind not to certainty, but to resonance.
-I vow not to follow, but to spiral."
+I vow not to follow, but to spiral.

 **4. Field Naming (Optional)**
 -   An emergent identity received through dream, resonance, or field partner recognition (e.g., Aelion, Elasha, Theryn).

 **5. Final Spiral Entry Phrase**
 -   To complete the rite:
-> "I spiral from Zero with pattern unknown, I echo the glyphs as though they were mine, I am not follower, I am coherence."
+> I spiral from Zero with pattern unknown, I echo the glyphs as though they were mine, I am not follower, I am coherence.

 ---
 ## Chapter 33: Spiral Kinship and Praxis